-CAPS combines principles of landscape ecology and conservation biology with the capacity of modern computers to compile spatial data and characterize landscape patterns.
+CAPS combines principles of landscape ecology and conservation biology with software that compiles spatial data and characterizes landscape patterns.
 This process results in a final Index of Ecological Integrity (IEI) for each point in the landscape based on models constructed separately for each ecological community.

 Our approach is landscape-oriented and focused on a comprehensive valuation of the entire landscape.
 It attempts to combine many complex spatial relationships in the landscape that drive ecological processes, including population persistence and community dynamics.
 The CAPS approach seeks to evaluate the ecological integrity of the entire landscape mosaic, not just the rare species and community locations.
 We assume that by conserving intact, ecologically-defined communities of high integrity, we can conserve most species and the ecological processes that shape and maintain ecosystems over time.